Safeguarding statement

 Recording

 We use a case management system called CharityLog to record key information and keep a record of contact.
-This can be accessed through a Service Access Request as outline in our Data Protection Policy and Procedure.
+Individuals can request a copy of their case notes through a Service Access Request as outlined in our Data Protection Policy and Procedure.

 Sharing information

-We do not share information without consent unless we feel that a child is at risk of harm.
+We do not share information without consent unless we feel that a child, young person or vulnerable adult is at risk of harm.
 Any data shared is in accordance with our Data Protection Policy and Procedure.

 Allegations against a member of our team

-The safety of a child is paramount and we will take immediate action in consultation with the relevant local authority, the Local Area Designated Safeguarding Officer (LADO) and our legal advisors.
+We will take immediate action in consultation with the relevant local authority, including the Local Area Designated Safeguarding Officer (LADO) if needed,and our legal advisors.

 Safer recruitment